MasterIfeanyi/react-typescript-vowel/README.md

 #### 3. npm errorConn

-I was not able to use `creact-reacta-app` to initializa a react project
+I was not able to use `creact-react-app` to initialize a react project

 ```javascript
 npm ERR! code ECONNRESET